-Type of services Nature, timing of satisfaction of performance obligations, significant payment terms Drilling and related services Customers generally contract for an agreement to provide integrated services to operate a rig and drill a well.
+Nature, timing of satisfaction of performance obligations, significant payment terms Type of services Drilling and related services

+Customers generally contract for an agreement to provide integrated services to operate a rig and drill a well.
 The Group is seen by the operators as the overseer of all services.
 Consideration for activities that are not distinct within the scope of contracts, such as mobilization, and demobilization do not align with a distinct time increment within the contract term are allocated across the single performance obligation and are recognised over the expected recognition period in proportion to the passage of each hour available to drill.

 Drilling services are consumed as the services are performed and generally enhance a well site which the customer controls.
 Work performed on a well site does not create an asset with an alternative use to the contractor since the well/asset being worked on is owned by the customer.
 Therefore, the Group's measure of progress for a drilling contract is hours available to drill over the contracted duration.
 This unit of measure is representative of an output method as described in IFRS 15.

 Customers are invoiced on a monthly basis and consideration is payable when invoiced.

-Management fees The Group entered into an agreement to provide management services to one of its Joint Venture entities.
+The Group entered into an agreement to provide management services to one of its Joint Venture entities.
 Revenue from management fee is recognized over time as the customer benefits from the services as they are provided.
 Revenue is recognised over time as the services are provided using the input method.
 Customers are invoiced on a monthly basis and consideration is payable when invoiced.

-Notes to the consolidated financial statements

-(All amounts are expressed in Qatari Riyals '000 unless otherwise stated)

-4.10 REVENUE RECOGNITION (CONTINUED)

-Aviation revenue -Helicopter transportation services, operation services (MRO) and training services.
-The revenue is derived from helicopter transportation services, operations services and training services.
+Aviation revenue Helicopter transportation

+The revenue is derived from helicopter transportation services, operations services and